-- 5. Fix the cladding to the front of the enclosure, including down each side of the 735 x 783 opening.
-All front cladding (including cladding below the heater in elevated installations) which is less than 1307 mm above the floor protector (or the bearers in elevated installations), must be of heat-proof material such as Hardies Tile and Slate Underlay, Hardiflex or Supalux.
+- 5. Fix the cladding to the front of the enclosure, including down each side of the 719 x 737 opening.
+All front cladding (including cladding below the heater in elevated installations) which is less than 1290 mm above the floor protector (or the bearers in elevated installations), must be of heat-proof material such as Hardies Tile and Slate Underlay, Hardiflex or Supalux.
 Wall surfaces directly above the heater may reach 85 degrees C, so materials such as wallpaper and water based paint may be adversely affected.
 For durability of finishes and surfaces you should contact the relevant manufacturer for their specifications.
-Masport accepts no responsibility for the deterioration of surfaces of finishes.
-It is usually convenient to carry the same material right up to ceiling level.
+Masport accepts no responsibility for the deterioration of surfaces or finishes.
+It is usually convenient to carry the heat-proof material right up to ceiling level.
 At the lower edge, drill (4.5 mm diameter) into the metal support angle through the holes in the top flange of the shielding box and fasten with the self threading screws provided.
 The side cladding for the enclosure may be Gib board or any other wall cladding material.
 For ease of flue installation, leave the cladding off at least one side until the flue system has been installed. - 6.
 For heat sensitive floors, construct a floor protector of the shape shown in the Floor Plan above (Fig. 2).
-(See page 4 for concrete floors).
+(See SPECIAL CONSTRUCTIONS below for concrete floors).
 The standard floor protector is constructed of two layers of 6mm fibre cement board (such as Hardies Tile and Slate Underlay), topped with a layer of tiles or slate.
-This will give a thickness of approximately 20mm, and the extension from the face of the front cladding must be at least 385 mm.
-The floor protector must be at least 935 mm wide.
+This will give a thickness of approximately 20mm, and the extension from the face of the front cladding must be at least 412 mm.
+The floor protector must be at least 935 mm wide, but you may prefer to increase this size to match the fascia width (967 mm).